Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: Acknowledgments

 \section{Acknowledgments}

-We acknowledge conversations and exchanges with Eugenio Bianchi, Pietro Don\`a, Angelo Esposito, Ben Freivogel, Steffen Gielen, Jean-Luc Lehners, Alberto Nicolis, Patrick Peter, Alessandro Podo, Riccardo Rattazzi, Sergey Sibiryakov, Alexander Taskov, and especially Andrew Tolley.
+We acknowledge conversations and exchanges with Eugenio Bianchi, Pietro Don\`a, Angelo Esposito, Ben Freivogel, Maurizio Gasperini, Steffen Gielen, Jean-Luc Lehners, Alberto Nicolis, Patrick Peter, Alessandro Podo, Riccardo Rattazzi, Sergey Sibiryakov, Alexander Taskov, Gabriele Veneziano and especially Andrew Tolley.
 This work received support from the French government under the France 2030 investment plan, as part of the Initiative d'Excellence d'Aix-Marseille Universit\'e - A*MIDEX (AMX-19-IET-012).
-It was also supported by the ``action th\'ematique" Cosmology-Galaxies (ATCG) of the CNRS/INSU PN Astro.
+It was also supported by the ``action th\'ematique" Cosmology-Galaxies (ATCG) of the CNRS/INSU PN Astro and by the Agence Nationale de la Recherche under the grant ANR-24-CE31-6963-01.